zyxwvu28/Hooty-Bot-Public/reply_suggestions_status.md

 # HootyBot Reply Suggestions Update

 The purpose of this document is to provide an update on all suggestions provided by the [HootyBot Reply Suggestions form](https://forms.gle/67fM5hwX78DHaf6s6).
 If your suggestion isn't on this list, it means I haven't seen it yet.
 Check back later.
+If you have questions about my decision, pm me on Reddit @ [u/zyxwvu28](https://www.reddit.com/user/zyxwvu28/) (Note, you will no longer remain anonymous to me)

 ### SPOILER ALERT ❗